ismikhail/imageshack-android-sdk/README.md

 ```

 ### Fetching images of different sizes.
-We have built a dynamic image resizer so you can be as creative as you want when it comes to UI.
+ImageShack allows you to dynamically resize images.
 The `ImageModel` has a method `imagizer()` with various parameter sets.
 For example:
 ```java
 // image is of type ImageModel
 // public String imagizer(int width, int height, boolean autoCrop)